natcap/invest.users-guide/source/coastal_protection.rst

   0& \text{ if } \tau_o-\tau_e \leq 0
   \end{cases}

 where :math:`m_e` is an erosion constant and :math:`C_M` is the dry density of the bed.
 Both constants can be obtained from site-specific measurements.
-However, the Profile Characteristics Spreadsheet offers sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}`.
+However, the Nearshore Waves Excel Table offers sample default values of :math:`m_e=0.001 m.s^{-1}` and :math:`C_M=70 kg.m^{-3}`.
 The variable :math:`\tau_e` is the erosion shear stress constant (the maximum shear stress the consolidated bed can withstand before sediment begins to scour) and is computed as:

 .. math:: \tau_e = E_1 C_M ^ {E_2}
    :label: Taue